Larkwrighter/larkwrighter.github.io/_posts/2019-01-01-the-subject.md

 I'd become transfixed with the idea of the box

-As a result, the first playtests took place
+As a result, the first playtests took place at the game's first public showing, at

+at Newspeak House in July 2019